patrickdean/homegame/05-house-rules.md

 ## Downtime
 Players will be awarded downtime, among other rewards for successfully completing milestones.
 Players will have options to spend downtime whenever not currently engaged in a mission.

 In addition to the normal downtime activities outlined in the PHB, XGtE, and DMG, players will be able to spend downtime in various other ways including retroactively in preparation for current missions/adventures.
-(See flashbacks).
+(See flashbacks when it is developed further).

+Players will accumulate their downtime days as a currency and are not required to spend them until they want to.